ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 6. Choose an existing SSH key or create one to securely connect to your {{site.data.keyword.powerSys_notm}}.

-7. Complete the **Boot image** fields.
+8. Complete the **Boot image** fields.

-    You can create or provision a VSI without any initial boot image volume.
-VSIs without boot volume are helpful in [high availability and disaster recovery](/docs/power-iaas?topic=power-iaas-ha-dr) use cases.
-A VSI can be created without a boot volume and the volume that is cloned or replicated can be attached to a VSI to bring the backed-up VSI.
+    You can create or provision a VSI without an initial boot image volume.
+VSIs without a boot volume are helpful in [high availability and disaster recovery](/docs/power-iaas?topic=power-iaas-ha-dr) use cases.
+You can create a VSI without a boot volume and then attach a cloned or replicated volume to restore the backed-up VSI.

     Select the **Deploy empty virtual server instance** checkbox to provision a VSI without a boot volume.
 For more information, see [Provisioning a virtual machine without an initial boot volume](#empty-vm).